 A recent court decree in Mexico prevents the possibility of “unregulated” surrogacy in Mexico by providing a judicial judgment before the surrogate becomes pregnant.
 The order, which is comparable to a “pre-birth order” in several US states, specifies that the names of the intended parents should be included on the birth certificate.

 To ensure that the baby’s safe return home is not in jeopardy, a court order is necessary before any embryo transfer at a surrogacy clinic in Mexico.
-A court injunction is necessary to guarantee that the intended parents’ names appear on the birth certificate and that the surrogate has no parental rights or potential claims.

-What does surrogacy for heterosexual couples cost in Mexico?
+What does surrogacy cost for heterosexual couples in Mexico?

 The same cost would then be increased by the approximate $8000–$10000 cost of an egg donor in Mexico.
-Therefore, one must weigh all of these expenses before considering surrogacy for heterosexual couples in Mexico.
+Therefore, one must weigh all of these expenses before considering affordable surrogacy cost for heterosexual couples in Mexico.